Kunal2703/Number-guessing-game-in-Python/README.md

 ☞ Choose the range in which a random number will be chosen

-☞ For every wrong guess we deduct 5 from Score
+☞ For every wrong guess we deduct 5 points from Score

-☞ Total score is 100
+☞ Total score is 100 points

-☞ You loose if score is below 20
+☞ You loose if score is below 20 points

 ☞ And all Data store in Json File